open-component-model/ocm/docs/reference/ocm_transfer_components.md

 The default format is <code>directory</code>.
 With the option <code>--closure</code> the complete reference tree of a component reference is traversed.

+It the option <code>--resourcesByValue</code> is given, all referential resources will potentially be localized, mapped to component version local resources in the target repository.
+This behaviour can be further influenced by specifying a transfer script with the <code>script</code> option family.

 It is possible to use a dedicated transfer script based on spiff.
 The option <code>--scriptFile</code> can be used to specify this script by a file name.
 With <code>--script</code> it can be taken from the